 |December||2°C / 36°F||Average||Calm / Grand Canyon Celebration of Art||🙁|

 Situated plum in the middle of Arizona, the Grand Canyon spans 4,926 km², taking up most of the state.
+So when you’re thinking about where to stay to visit the Grand Canyon, there’s actually a whole heap of different spots to consider.
 Panoramic pictures and social media have contributed to the notion that a visit to the Grand Canyon is made up of that one iconic view.
 How wrong this notion is!